 Once the render is done, you can play that selected part of the video at full speed.

-Apply Effects in Correct Order
+Apply Effects in the correct order

 Another thing to remember is the order of the effects you have applied to your clip.
 It is known that Lumetry and Warp stabilizer effects dramatically reduce the speed of other temporal effects applied after them.
 It is not just Neat Video, other temporal effects are also affected.
 We have a video tutorial explaining and demonstrating that: